squigglykip/Plex-Media-Removal-Recommender/README.md

 3. **Age Calculation**: The script calculates the age of each media file in days from the date it was added to the library.
 4. **Filtering by IQR**: It filters the media files using the Interquartile Range (IQR) method to identify the lower quartile of media files based on play count, effective rating, and age.
 5. **Normalization**: The script normalizes the filtered data using MinMaxScaler to scale the values between 0 and 1.
 The play count and effective rating are inverted (1 - normalized value) to prioritize lower values.
 6. **Weighting and Scoring**: It calculates a removal score for each media file using a weighted sum of the normalized play count, effective rating, age, and file size.
-The default weights are 0.3 for play count, 0.3 for rating, 0.2 for age, and 0.2 for file size.
+The default weights are defined in `config.py`.
 7. **Recommendation**: Based on the removal score, the script categorizes the media files into three recommendation levels: Low, Medium, and High.
 These recommendations are then formatted into a table.
 8. **Notification**: Finally, the script sends the formatted recommendations to the specified Discord channel via a webhook.